Czechia

 Where to stay in Czechia.

-Prioritize the penzion that occupies a former First Republic villa, where the ceilings are high and the aesthetic is strictly functional.
+Prioritise the penzion that occupies a former First Republic villa, where the ceilings are high and the aesthetic is strictly functional.
 In the smaller towns, look for lodging within earshot of the church bells but far from the karaoke bars.
 Your bed should be a mere utility—a place to recover from the day, before the first morning tram rattles past

-Unlocking Brno: The ultimate guide to distinctive stays in Moravia’s capital
+Unlocking Brno / The ultimate guide to distinctive stays in Moravia’s capital

-Get out of Staroměstské: A local’s guide to Prague’s most distinctive stays
+Get out of Staroměstské / A local’s guide to Prague’s most distinctive stays

 Where history, design, and a proper night’s rest finally align